Most people feel the need for a nap, or a coffee break right between 2:00 to 4:00 p.m. after their sugar levels have dropped.

 For a lot of people sneaking a midday nap is heaven.
 It is said that napping has a long list of benefits, but the aftermath of napping can affect people differently.
 Naps tend to extend and as they do, your body is more likely to feel drowsy instead of awake and refreshed.
 So it’s key that if you are going to nap, you time your naps to no more than 20 minutes.
 For other people, napping can worsen their mood and interfere with their night sleep, which it can turn into a dangerous cycle pretty quickly.

 What about the coffee drinkers?
 Studies showed that having a cup of coffee right around mid-afternoon can knock one full hour of sleep during your night.
-An even more shocking is that the same studies found that caffeine interrupts the flow of melatonin in your body (A hormone that creates restful sleep. known for creating restful sleep).You only need 10 minutes of meditation to feel refreshed, reduce your fatigue, improve your memory… Click To Tweet
+An even more shocking is that the same studies found that caffeine interrupts the flow of melatonin in your body (A hormone that creates restful sleep. known for creating restful sleep).You only need 10 minutes of meditation to feel refreshed, reduce your fatigue, improve your memory and regain your alertness.
+Click To Tweet

 So what’s a better solution to beat your mid-day fatigue?
 Mindfulness Meditation!